You can access the distribution details by navigating to My Print Books(POD) > Distribution

 Featured in the January 2026 issue of Kirkus Reviews Magazine.

-A sweeping historical novel of intrigue, betrayal, and empire set in eighteenth-century Bengal.
+A critically recognised historical novel of intrigue, betrayal, and empire set in eighteenth-century Bengal.

 In the summer of 1757, Bengal, jewel of the East, stands on the edge of a precipice.
 The East India Company, once mere merchants, manoeuvres to unseat a dynasty.
-The fiery young Nawab Siraj ud-Daulah finds himself surrounded by treachery.
-A powerful banker pulls unseen strings behind the throne.
+The young Nawab Siraj ud-Daulah finds himself surrounded by treachery.
+A powerful banker pulls unseen strings.
 A nobleman, torn between loyalty and survival, faces a fateful choice.
 A Company officer begins to question the masters he serves.
 And the son of an aristocrat rises to lead a peasant revolt.

 Their lives converge in a crucible of shifting power and rising rebellion, as the fury of a devastated land collides with the ambitions of foreign merchants.
 Every decision becomes a wager, and every betrayal brings its reckoning.

-Based on real events and grounded in meticulous research, The Traitor’s Bargain is a vivid portrait of ambition, resistance, audacity, and moral compromise at one of the most consequential turning points in Indian history.
+Based on real events and grounded in meticulous research, The Traitor’s Bargain offers a vivid portrait of ambition, resistance, and moral compromise at a moment that reshaped the political fate of the subcontinent.

 Praise for The Traitor’s Bargain